versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Consumer.md

 <div markdown="1" class="note">
 About `streamId`:

+It's used to generate the `a=msid` attribute of each audio or video media section in the remote SDP.
+The `streamId` is the `id` field of the `msid` value, which identifies the `MediaStream` the inbound `MediaStreamTrack` belongs to.

 libwebrtc based devices can just synchonize up to one inbound audio stream and one inbound video stream.
-If `streamId` is not given, it will have the same value for all consumers belonging to the same producer.
+If `streamId` is not given, it will respect the `msid` in the receive [RtpSendParameters](/documentation/v3/mediasoup/rtp-parameters-and-capabilities/#RtpSendParameters), which mirrors the `msid` in the `RtpParameters` of the original producer.
 However, the application may wish to ensure that inbound microphone and camera streams produced by a remote peer are synchonized (instead of synchronizing, for instance, microphone and screen sharing streams).

 Usage example: